 Level 3 focuses on portfolio management and wealth planning, making up half the points of the entire level.
 You will have to face portfolio management concepts in both morning and afternoon sessions such as behavioral finance, risk management, and individual and institutional wealth.

 The number of concepts that can be tested are limited but important.
 One highly tested concept is the Investment Policy Statement and its components.
-Economics, which was tested on in both Level 1 and 2, is included under portfolio management in this level.
+Economics, which was tested in both Level 1 and 2, is included under portfolio management in this level.
 Other important concepts are managing portfolios of institutional investors, asset allocation, risk management applications and evaluating portfolio performance.

 The Level 3 exam is probably the toughest out of all three levels since many of the questions are posed in essay format.
 The key to success is to practice as many essay type questions as possible and master topics specifically related to portfolio management, which is at the core of this level.
 I recommend getting a study guide for Level 3 specifically, since the format is so different from both sections 1 and 2.